rxin/db-readings/README.md

 ## <a name='column'> Columnar Databases

 Columnar storage and column-oriented query engine are critical to analytical workloads, e.g. OLAP.
-It's been almost 15 years since it first came out (the MonetDB paper in 1999), and almost every commercial warehouse database has a columnar engine by now.
+It's been 20 years since it first came out (the MonetDB paper in 1999), and almost every commercial warehouse database has a columnar engine by now.

 * [C-Store: A Column-oriented DBMS](papers/cstore.pdf) (2005) and [The Vertica Analytic Database: C-Store 7 Years Later](papers/vertica-7-years.pdf) (2012): C-Store is an influential, academic system done by the folks in New England.
 Vertica is the commercial incarnation of C-Store.